jasontech1998/applied-app/README.md

 A simple React app to help you organize your job applications.

+## How it Works

+1. Sign up with an email address to create your account.
+2. Enter in job application information such as 'Company Name', 'Job Title', etc.
+3. View submitted job applications in Applications page.
+4. Update any pending applications in Applications page if the employer responds.

 ## Tools Used

 1. Redux to avoid prop drilling and make state management easier